In dreams, responsibility begins...

 Characteristics of Music In Dreams

-When do Music In Dreams Occur
+When do Music In Dreams Occur?

-When do Music In Dreams Occur
+Why do Music In Dreams Occur?